opentdf/web-sdk/docs/kao-ec-wrapped.md

-# EC Encryption for DEK in ECWrapped KAO
+# How we use EC Encryption to encapsulate the DEK

 ## Overview

-In our system,
+Our system uses hybrid Elliptic Curve (EC) encryption to encapsulate splits or shares of the Data Encryption Key (DEK).
-we use Elliptic Curve (EC) encryption to securely encode the Data Encryption Key (DEK) within ECWrapped Key Access Objects (KAO).
+We place each share in a Key Access Object (KAO), which includes metadata binding the fragment to a policy, how the fragment can be used to reconstruct the DEK, and information about how the fragment is encapsulated, such as the KAS URL.
 This document explains the process and the underlying mechanisms involved.

-## Key Components
+## Terms

 1. **Elliptic Curve Cryptography (ECC)**:
 A public key cryptography approach based on the algebraic structure of elliptic curves over finite fields.